JonathanKlimp/GenDecS-tools/README.md

 A new file with the matched variants will be written.

 ### Requirements
-* A vcf file with variant data
+* A vcf file with variant data (VIP output)
 * ClinVar data file.

 For the vcf file [V.I.P](https://github.com/molgenis/vip) output is expected.
 Example data can be found in the gendecsTestData folder.
-For the ClinVar file the output of the ClinVar is expected but a ClinVar file downloaded from [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) will also work.
+For the ClinVar file the output of the ClinVar-Filter is expected but a ClinVar file downloaded from [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) will also work.